How can I get environment properties to show up in my Elastic Beanstalk environment when I log in to an Amazon EC2 instance for Amazon Linux?

 0

 I set environment properties for my AWS Elastic Beanstalk environment.
-I don't see these properties when I log in to an Amazon Elastic Compute Cloud (Amazon EC2) instance in my Elastic Beanstalk environment and then run the command to list the environment variables in the shell.
+I don't see these properties when I log in to an Amazon Elastic Compute Cloud (Amazon EC2) instance in my Elastic Beanstalk environment and list the environment variables in the shell.

 Short description

-The Resolution section shows you how to set the source for environment properties in several platforms.
+The following resolution shows how to set the source for environment properties in several platforms.
 For information on additional platform-specific options, see Environment properties and other software settings.
 For information on how to access environment properties outside your code, see Platform script tools.

 Resolution